HITECHCRIME/HC_SG140_Satsu_MOTH_X_SATSU_EP/README.md

 la entidad es humana                                 entity is human entidad que me habla es humana                       entity speaking to me is human (a man?)

 a la izquerda-aaaa (desa)           ?                 on the left-yyyy rrollo una broma en la coma           ?
-I developed a joke in a coma mala fama, corazon                     ?             bad reputation, sweetheart/heart esta claro                                ?          is clear creas blotas en estoma                              you create blots in stoma, rotacion de amigos quien vamos que vivir - con suerte                              - with luck
+I developed a joke in a coma mala fama, corazon                     ?             bad reputation, sweetheart/heart esta claro                                ?          is clear creas blotas en estoma                              you create blots on stoma, rotacion de amigos quien vamos                      rotation of friends who run to live que vivir - con suerte                              - with luck
 - decidir (con) muerte                                decide to die / decide to make a pact with death / decide with death
 - sólo quiero vivir                                 just want to live